-Firstly, I should tell you that the records published on this site are the UNOFFICIAL records and that those published on the FISS website should be considered the OFFICIAL ones.
+Firstly, I should tell you that the records published on this site are the UNOFFICIAL records and that those published on any FISS website should be considered the OFFICIAL ones.

 That said, the records here are generally the most up to date and accurate that you will find anywhere on the web.
 I shall give you a little insight into why by way of an explanation.